 The Seattle Office of Arts & Culture (ARTS), in partnership with the Seattle City of Literature, commissions and supports an experienced poet with a two-year City residency to serve as a literary ambassador for the City of Seattle.
 In addition to annual City events, the Civic Poet will foster community dialogue and engagement between the City, the public, and other artists, while celebrating the literary arts.

 “Each year Seattle’s Civic Poet brings an efficacy of innovative creativity and authentic narratives about diverse peoples and places.
-The Seattle Office of Arts and Culture (ARTS) looks forward to continued engagement with poets and communities as we seek the next cultural ambassador for Seattle’s rich literary tapestry.”royal alley-barnes, Seattle Office of Arts & Culture Acting Director
+The Seattle Office of Arts and Culture (ARTS) looks forward to continued engagement with poets and communities as we seek the next cultural ambassador for Seattle’s rich literary tapestry.”royal alley-barnes, Seattle Office of Arts & Culture Interim Director

 Eligibility and Funding